Welcome to Yeehaw Aloha Thrift-n-Gift!

 We believe every town needs several free and safe options for year-round teen activities, like Yeehaw Aloha Youth Adventures.
 Donations, purchases, and volunteering efforts at Yeehaw Aloha thrift stores go towards the mission to fund Yeehaw Aloha Youth Adventures.
 Investing quality time into the youth of our town will reduce the desire for gang violence, drug use, school shootings, bullying, jail time, court services, homelessness, welfare, teen pregnancies, unemployment, and abuse.
 Thank you for helping us show teens that we love them and that face-to-face friendships are the most valuable treasure in the world.
 The future of our nation depends on the health of today’s youth.

-Sponsor and Community Support Provided By:
+Business Sponsors and Community Support Provided By:

 True North Drywall